Grandma's Marathon: Race history

 The race was run every year for 44 years until the COVID-19 pandemic.
 Race officials monitored the spread of COVID-19 in the state, and as the count of infected grew in St. Louis County, concerns mounted.
 On March 25, Minnesota Gov. Tim Walz announced a "stay at home" executive order for all citizens of the state.
-Three days into the "stay at home" order, Grandma's Marathon officials announced that, for the first time, the marathon, the Garry Bjorklund Half Marathon and the William A. Irvin 5K would be canceled.
+Three days into the "stay at home" order, Grandma's Marathon officials announced that, for the first time, the marathon, the Garry Bjorklund Half Marathon, and the William A. Irvin 5K would be canceled.
 No refunds or deferments were granted, but officials offered those who had already signed up a 40 percent discount on the 2021 or 2022 race.

 In 2023, Grandma's Marathon announced the Running to Common Ground program, which offers 500 discounted entries to underrepresented communities and cultures.
 This built upon the introduction of a non-binary division starting in 2022.

 The 48th annual race in 2024 set a new event record for the largest number of finishers at 7,536.
 With 3,126 female finishers, 2024 did not surpass the 2016 record number of female finishers at 3,742.

 The 49th annual race in 2025 was expected to set a new record of finishers, and did with 7,542 finishers.
 Joel Reichow became the first person to win both Grandma's Marathon and Garry Bjorklund Half Marathon.

+The 50th annual race was run on June 20, 2026.
+Minnesota Governor Tim Walz ran the Garry Bjorklund Half in a time of 1:52:51, and boasted he was the "fastest governor in America."
+Duluth Mayor Roger Reinert ran Grandma's Marathon.
+John Naslund became the only athlete finished every Grandma's Marathon to date.
+Jim Nowak also competed, having the distinction of having started every Grandma's Marathon to date; Nowak started the 2025 race but was unable to finish due to having contracted Lyme disease.
+The 50th anniversary festivities concluded with a drone show at dusk, and the Aerial Lift Bridge and Enger Tower were both be lit green for the weekend.

 The Grandma's Marathon course has several iconic landmarks, including: